garden-rs/garden/doc/src/configuration.md

       ${TREE_NAME}_LOCATION=: ${TREE_PATH}
 ```

+Environment variable entries can use garden `${variable}` syntax when defining
-The example above exports a variable called `foo_LOCATION` with the location of the tree.
+both their name and values.
+The example above exports a variable called `foo_LOCATION`
-If `foo_LOCATION` is already defined then its value is replaced.
+with the location of the tree.
+If `foo_LOCATION` is already defined then its value is
+replaced.

 A plus sign (`+`) suffix in the name append to a variable instead of prepending.